Childhood Bible Stories

 Reading the same Bible stories often helps kindergarteners build confidence and begin retelling them in their own words.

-Six anchor stories for kindergarten
+Six anchor stories for kindergarten.

 These six stories each have clear action, a vivid image children can picture, and one main lesson about God.
 Start here, then read each story in full on its own page.

-How to read Bible stories with kindergarteners
+How to read Bible stories with kindergarteners.

 Keep it short